MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-privacy-security.md

     - m365initiative-syntex
 ms.localizationpriority:  medium
 ROBOTS: NOINDEX, NOFOLLOW
-description: Learn about privacy and security in Microsoft Syntex.
+description: Learn about privacy, security, and compliance in Microsoft Syntex.
 ---

-# Privacy and security in Microsoft Syntex
+# Privacy, security, and compliance in Microsoft Syntex

-> [!NOTE]
-> This article is currently in development.

-Microsoft is transparent about the specific policies, operational practices, and technologies that help you ensure the privacy and security of your data across Microsoft Syntex.
+Microsoft is transparent about the specific policies, operational practices, and technologies that help you ensure the privacy, security, and compliance of your data across Microsoft Syntex.

+- Microsoft respects the privacy and ownership of data you use to train and process models in Syntex.

+- None of your organization's data is used or transferred by Microsoft to train AI models, large-language models, or any other models.

+- Your data remains securely within your organization’s tenant.

 - You control your data.
 - We're transparent about where data is located and how it's used.